-Confident South Shields FC fans are already provisionally booking their transport to Wembley.
+South Shields FC fans are already on their way to Wembley

 Graeme Brett who owns Westoe Travel in South Shields says more than 100 people have already booked transport and hotels in the hope of seeing the Mariners reaching the FA Vase finals.

 Despite having a two-legged semi final to contest - the first game being held this Saturday against Coleshill Town in Warwickshire - many Mariners fans are preparing for victory.